Joint Enhancement and Classification using Coupled Diffusion Models of Signals and Logits: Experiments

 \section{Experiments}

 We evaluated our proposed framework on two modalities: image classification and ASR.
 We compared our three strategies against multiple baselines.
 The \emph{Noisy} baseline evaluates a standard pre-trained classifier directly on corrupted inputs.
 The \emph{Enhanced} baseline corresponds to a two-stage ``enhance-then-classify'' pipeline, in which an unconditional diffusion model first restores the input signal independently of the classifier, followed by downstream classification.
-Finally, the \emph{CARD} baseline \cite{han2022card} generates classifier logits conditioned on a fixed corrupted image.
+Finally, the \emph{CARD} baseline \cite{han2022card} generates classifier logits conditioned on a fixed corrupted image.We also compare to enhancers trained with both regression and classification losses, namely \emph{URIE} \cite{son2020urie} for images and \emph{Dissen} \cite{dissen2025front} for audio.
+These provide a strong comparison to methods that explicitly incorporate task supervision during enhancement.